emulbreh/iris/docs/api/service_api.rst

 .. decorator:: raw_rpc()

     Marks the decorated interface method as an RPC method.
-Using this decorator the RPC function are expected to accept a :class:`ReplyChannel` instance as a first argument.
+Using this decorator the RPC function are expected to accept a :class:`lymph.core.channels.ReplyChannel` instance as a first argument.

     .. code::